-The year-long fellowship will require about 25 hours a month of each fellow’s time.
+The year-long fellowship will require approximately 20-25 hours a month of a fellow’s time.
+The fellowship will be conducted via an online program platform using a mix of lectures, assignments, and interactive panels/videos/podcast.
 It can be scheduled flexibly around the fellow’s employment situation.
 The fellowship includes:

 - Online lectures and assignments once or twice a month (1-2 hours a month)

 - Monthly reading assignments (6-10 hours a month)

 - Mentoring sessions and assignments (6-10 hours a month)

 - An intensive site visit to the Mehsana District (three weeks/approximately 60 hours total)